-In June 2018, the Company licensed AKB-4924, a selective stabilizer of hypoxia-inducible factor-1 alpha ("HIF-1 alpha") to a wholly-owned subsidiary of Gossamer Bio, Inc., GB004, Inc. (collectively "Gossamer"), which is being developed for the treatment of inflammatory bowel disease ("IBD").
+In June 2018, the Company licensed AKB-4924 (now GB004), a selective stabilizer of hypoxia-inducible factor-1 alpha ("HIF-1 alpha") to a wholly-owned subsidiary of Gossamer Bio, Inc., GB004, Inc. (collectively "Gossamer"), which is being developed for the treatment of inflammatory bowel disease ("IBD").
 HIF-1 alpha is involved in mucosal wound healing and the reduction of inflammation in the gastrointestinal tract.
-Gossamer has completed the Phase 1 multiple ascending dose ("MAD") clinical study and is currently running a Phase 1b clinical study in ulcerative colitis patients.
-Gossamer is expected to have results of the Phase 1b study in ulcerative colitis patients in the first half of 2020.
-Gossamer is responsible for all remaining development and commercial activities for GB004.
+Gossamer completed the Phase 1b clinical study in ulcerative colitis patients and reported results during the second quarter of 2020.
+Gossamer has reported that it is planning for the commencement of its Phase 2 program for GB004 in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.